scryptachain/scrypta-docs/wallet/fullnode.md

 ### First installation Wallet Scrypta

-First you need to download the Scrypta Official Wallet from the [Github repository](https://github.com/scryptachain/scrypta/releases).
+First you need to download the suitable version for your operating system of Scrypta Official Wallet from the [Github repository](https://github.com/scryptachain/scrypta/releases).

 Once the software is downloaded, start **Lyra-QT**.
 ![qt_wallet](../.vuepress/public/assets/qt_wallet/splash.png).